danascheider/oauth-2-rails-react/ch-3-ex-1/README.md

 Finally, the front end needed to handle the case where the redirect came to the protected resource page.
 In the `useEffect` hook where the protected resource is fetched, the front end checks for a query param called `code`, which is the authorisation code sent from the auth server.
 If this param is included, it calls the client back end's `/callback` endpoint with the query params and waits for that request to resolve before attempting to fetch the protected resource.
 If there is no `code` query param, the front end requests the `/fetch_resource` endpoint immediately.

 Note that the `code` query param will only be included in the callback query string if the client is using OAuth's `authorization_code` grant type.
 For that reason, in subsequent exercises where additional grant types are used, the approach of checking for a `code` query param will need to be modified.

-## Disclaimer

-As the authors of _OAuth 2.0 in Action_ have emphasised in their book, this system is appallingly insecure and is intended for illustration purposes only:

-* Token values and client secrets are displayed in the GUI of the client and auth server, respectively
-* Values of authorization codes and access tokens are stored in plain text in the database
-* Authorization codes are not tied to client ID so any client could use them
-* Authorization codes and tokens are logged for debugging and troubleshooting purposes
-* CORS permissions are probably a little laxer than they need to be, although I'm not sure about this

-None of these things should be the case in a production system so please use care.

-Finally, these apps are intended for illustration purposes only.
-There are various unaccounted-for edge cases and exception handling is minimal.
-Comments in the code for this exercise will help you see what some of these issues are.